bazaarvoice/bv-ui-core/lib/parseUri/README.md

 }
 ```

-Of special note is the `queryKey` property, which gives you a simple object-style key/value pair of the query string parameters.
+Of special note is the `queryKey` property; it provides a simple key/value representation of the query string parameters.